Yoga and Core

 While many people focus core training to develop six-pack abs, your objective should be to improve your spinal stability, balance, and posture by working on your deeper-lying abdominal muscles, Your inner core.
 This does not mean that you can’t develop six-pack abs by incorporating core training in your yoga practice, however, as long as you train your transverse abdominus in the process.

 You should not only train your core to enhance muscle strength.
 You should also do core training to improve flexibility, control, endurance, and functionality.

 Your core is a comprehensive and multi-functional part of your anatomy.
 Incorporating core training in your yoga practice will not only improve your poses and your transitioning between body postures, but it will also alleviate back pain, increase your inner strength, improve your posture, allow for better flexibility, and ensure that you stay balanced while carrying out complicated yoga poses.

 What's your relationship with your core?
 Being aware of your core muscles while doing yoga poses can be nothing short of life-changing.

 Here at Yogateket, you can practice Pilates and yoga classes for a strong core and make your daily life a little bit easier.
-Try one of our yoga teachers online courses.
+Try one of our online yoga courses.